-- 1. "Person requiring court ordered treatment" means an individual who, as a result of mental illness and based on recent actions, omissions, or behaviors: - (a) presents a substantial risk of harm to self or others in the near future, which includes: - (i) suicidal behavior or inflicting significant self-injury; or - (ii) attempting, causing, or threatening to cause serious injury to others; or - (b) has demonstrated an inability to: - (i) attend to basic physical needs such as medical care, food, clothing, or shelter; or - (ii) protect the self from harm or victimization by others; or - (iii) exercise sufficient behavioral control to avoid serious criminal justice involvement; or - (c) lacks the capacity to recognize that they are experiencing symptoms of a serious mental illness and therefore are unable to: - (i) make a decision regarding treatment; or - (ii) understand or retain information relevant to the treatment decision; or - (iii) use, weigh or appreciate that information as part of the process of making the treatment decision; or - (iv) communicate the decision; or - (v) to appreciate the risks or benefits of treatment; and - (vi) in the absence of treatment is likely to experience a relapse or deterioration of condition that would meet the criteria in (a) or (b). - 2.
-The court shall order treatment of a person requiring court ordered treatment in an outpatient setting unless the court determines that outpatient treatment will not provide reasonable assurances for the safety of the individual or others or would not meet the person's treatment needs.
+- 1. "Person requiring court ordered treatment" means an individual who, as a result of mental illness and based on recent actions, omissions, or behaviors: - (a) presents a substantial risk of harm to self or others in the near future, which includes: - (i) suicidal behavior or inflicting significant self-injury; or - (ii) attempting, causing, or threatening to cause serious injury to others; or attend to basic physical needs such as medical care, food, clothing, or shelter; or protect the self from harm or victimization by others; or exercise sufficient behavioral control to avoid serious criminal justice involvement; or make a decision regarding treatment; or understand or retain information relevant to the treatment decision; or use, weigh or appreciate that information as part of the process of making the treatment decision; or communicate the decision; or appreciate the risks or benefits of treatment; and in the absence of treatment is likely to experience a relapse or deterioration of condition that would meet the criteria in (a) or (b).